 From Mt.
 Vihren peak, you can see a striking ridge line connecting Mt.
 Vihren to neighboring peaks.
 The most striking of this ridgeline is called the Koncheto.
 The week after we hiked Mt.
 Vihren, we came back to walk this ridge.

-The day we did the hike, there was little cloud cover and we sweated our way from Vihren Hut to the saddle above Golyam Kazan.
+The day we did the hike to Koncheto Ridge, there was little cloud cover and we sweated our way from Vihren Hut to the saddle above Golyam Kazan.

 This path below the ridgline climbs gradually and dumps us in the middle of Koncheto Ridge itself.
 The moment I reached the ridge and could see the other side, I grabbed the safety cable.